peering-manager/peering-manager/docs/models/peering/routingpolicy.md

 defined using Peering Manager.
 For each routing policy that you create, the following properties can be configured (n.b. some are optional):

-  * `Name`: a human-readable name attached to a routing policy.
+  * `Name`: human-readable name attached to a routing policy.
-  * `Slug`: a unique configuration and URL friendly name; most of the time it is automatically generated from the routing policy's name.
+  * `Slug`: a unique configuration and URL friendly name; usually it is automatically generated from the routing policy's name.
   * `Type`: when to apply the community on ingress or on egress.
   * `Weight`: a value that defines the order the policies are chained ; the policy with the higher value will be evaluated first.
-  * `Address Family`: the IP address family the policy can be used for ; it can be IPv6, IPv4 or both of them.
+  * `Address Family`: the IP address family the policy can be used for.
+It can be IPv6, IPv4 or both.
   * `Comments`: text to explain what the routing policy is for.
 Can use Markdown formatting.
   * `Tags`: a list of tags to help identifying and searching for a routing